-Admission requirements and preparatory coursework for the Georgia WebMBA® are the same as those for the traditional program offered at the Carrollton and Newnan campuses with additional requirements of two years professional work experience and a management/marketing preparatory course.
+Admission requirements for the Georgia WebMBA® are the same as those for the traditional program offered on campus in Carrollton and at the Newnan Center with the additional requirements of two years professional work experience.
 All Georgia WebMBA® courses are offered completely online.
 The Georgia WebMBA® is a lockstep program in that all students in each cohort complete all courses together.
 The program is part-time (6 credits per semester).
 If all coursework is completed on schedule, students earn the degree in 22 months.